 There are no private religious schools, and the law requires religious education in public schools.
 Public schools offer only Catholic religious instruction.
 A 2018 addendum to the concordat signed with the Holy See grants Catholic instruction equal status with other subjects taught in schools.
 The Catholic curriculum includes comparisons between Christianity and other religions and between the Bible and other religious texts.
 The Catholic Church selects the religious education teachers, who may be religious or lay personnel, and the state pays their salaries.
 The law guarantees students the right to opt out of religious instruction without penalty.
 Students (or their parents, if the student is younger than 18) must choose to opt out at the beginning of each school year.
 The law requires students in primary and secondary schools who choose not to attend Catholic religious instruction to attend an alternative “ethics, culture, and society” class.

 The country is party to the International Covenant on Civil and Political Rights.

-According to the Ministry of Foreign Affairs, in 2020, the last year for which data were available, 183 nonprofit organizations (the same number as in the previous year) received contributions from taxpayers, in accordance with the law.
+According to most recent data from the Ministry of Foreign Affairs, in 2021, 189 nonprofit organizations, six more than in 2020, received contributions from taxpayers in accordance with the law.
 The government did not indicate how many of these organizations were religious, but among them were the Catholic Church, a number of Catholic associations, the Orthodox Church, Jehovah’s Witnesses, and the Baha’i Faith.